Note: This page is under construction. Photographs will be switched out as better ones are taken to better illustrate the differences.

 1965 Hercules and 1971 Triumph pictured.

-Two pairs of braces, width does not exceed that of fender until 1976.
+Two pairs of braces, slightly greater width roughly in line with that of fender.

 1977 - 1982